 Use of separate Data Border Element is shown.

 There are alternate approaches to the resolution of Tier 2 name servers and interconnection URI FQDNs.
-These include a) exchange of SRV instead of A/AA records, b) resolution in the internet DNS, c) sharing through some controlled access industry system including but not necessarily limited to a private DNS.
+These include a) exchange of SRV instead of A/AAAA records, b) resolution in the internet DNS, c) sharing through some controlled access industry system including but not necessarily limited to a private DNS.

 The VOICE URI field was originally defined to contain a URI that would be used to provide for IP routing of voice calls, but it is currently little used and has no explicit typing.
 It simply allows up to 255 characters.